Lesson 3 - Mussolini's Rise to Power

 |

 After Lenin's Russia this your second case study on the rise of an authoritarian state.
 As IB students you need to start looking out for similarities and differences between the two examples.
 The approach of structure and agency I have used here is developed in more detail on these IB pages.
-I have also made three films to explain the key concepts (below).
+I have also made three films to explain the key concepts (below) which you have seen in edited versions above..

 Structural factors - PESC